-Continued delay of a portion of the project and after-the-fact reconsideration of permits and approvals undermine the very regulatory process the government created.
+Continued delay of a portion of the project and after the fact reconsideration of permits and approvals undermine the very regulatory process the government created.

-No American company would dare expend years of effort and billions of dollars weaving through the regulatory process to receive the necessary permits and agreements, only to be faced with additional regulatory impediments and be shut down halfway through completion.
+No American company would dare expend years of effort and billions of dollars weaving through the regulatory process to receive the necessary permits and agreements, only to be faced with additional regulatory impediments and be shutdown halfway through completion.

 The administration's final decision should reflect science and engineering - not political pressure.
-Uphold the regulatory approval of the Dakota Access Pipeline.

-The National Association of Manufacturers (NAM) and the MAIN Coalition, a partnership of agricultural, business and labor groups, support the economic development and energy security benefits associated with infrastructure projects including the Dakota Access Pipeline.
+The National Association of Manufacturers (NAM) and the MAIN Coalition, a partnership of agricultural, business and labor groups, supports the economic development and energy security benefits associated with infrastructure projects including the Dakota Access Pipeline.